pedromargolles/pyDecNef/index.md

 ## About

-The pyDecNef library provides a complete framework to perform real-time fMRI decoded neurofeedback studies in an open programming language like Python.
+The pyDecNef library provides a complete and straightforward framework to perform real-time fMRI decoded neurofeedback studies in an open programming language like Python.

 From the creation of the working space, through the scripts for building the decoder and fMRI volumes pre-processing, to the scripts for neurofeedback training and data post-processing.